znuny/FAQ/doc/en/feature.md

 ## Full-text and quick search

 You can execute a full-text and quick search in the entire knowledge database.
-You can also use OTRS operators for "AND" or "OR" relations.
+You can also use Znuny operators for "AND" or "OR" relations.

 ## Top 10 articles